1AlbertChen/Paratrooper-Game/README.md

 # ParatrooperGame
-This is a simple java game I made with my friend Ian Hunang back in my freshman year.
+This is a simple java game I made with my friend Ian Huang back in my freshman year.
 In the game the player plays an American paratrooper descending from the skies.
 The graphics library our game uses has been deprecated with the release of JDK 9.
 If you want to run this on your computer, make sure your have JDK 8 or earlier version.